 The turn signal has two upward (for right) and two downward (for left) positions.
-Each position signals a turn or a lane change.
+These positions allow you to signal a turn or a lane change.

 To signal a turn, move the lever all the way up or down.
-When the turn is finished, the lever returns automatically to the starting position.
+When the turn is finished, the lever will return automatically.